attilahorvath/ecsys/README.md

 - [LockSmith](https://rawgit.com/attilahorvath/ecsys/master/samples/lock_smith/lock_smith.html), a Pop the Lock clone (not yet playable)

 ## Project priorities / To-Do List
+- Replace componentMasks bitfield with some other solution because currently it can only support 32 bits
 - InviziMaze - sample game about navigating through an invisible maze
 - Set background color
 - HSV color animation